Ginny Weds Sunny: Plot

+On the eve of his wedding, Sunny recreates Ginny's favorite birthday traditions, including celebrating at an orphanage and taking her to a Gurudwara for the first time since her father's death.
+These gestures help Ginny fully accept her feelings for him.

+The next morning, Ginny confesses her love.
+The couple decides to call off Sunny's wedding to Neha, but Neha's influential family reacts angrily and threatens both families if the marriage is cancelled.

+The wedding proceeds, with the bride's face hidden beneath a veil.
+At the ceremony, it is revealed that Ginny and Neha secretly switched places after Ginny convinced Neha not to go through with a marriage she didn't truly want.
+Sunny unknowingly marries Ginny, while Neha explains to her family that this decision is best for everyone involved.

+The film ends with Sunny and Ginny finally united, having overcome misunderstandings, manipulation, and family pressure to find their way to each other.

 Production

 The movie was announced on 11 July 2019 with a cast including Yami Gautam and Vikrant Massey.
 It was directed by Puneet Khanna and produced by Vinod Bachchan under Soundrya Production.
 Navjot Gulati wrote the story and Sumit Arora wrote the dialogues.
 It marks Khanna's directorial debut.
 Sony Music India was roped in as the official music partner.

 Filming started on 20 September 2019 in Delhi, then the film was shot in Noida, Ghaziabad and Manali.
 In Ghaziabad, the movie was shot in Raj Nagar Sector 5 and in Sector 4 Central Park along with several other places as small references.
 Shooting ended in November 2019.

 Release

 Due to the COVID-19 pandemic, the film was released on 9 October 2020 on Netflix.

+On the review aggregator website Rotten Tomatoes, 18% of 11 critics' reviews are positive, with an average rating of 3.8/10.

 Soundtrack

 The soundtrack was composed by Payal Dev, Gaurav Chatterji and Jaan Nissar Lone while the lyrics were written by Kunaal Vermaa, Mohsin Shaikh, Payal Dev, Badshah, Sandeep Gaur, and Peer Zahoor.

 The song "Sawan Mein Lag Gayi Aag" is from an original album of the same title by Mika Singh in 1998, composed and written by him.
 This is the second time the song is being recreated after 2008's film Woodstock Villa which was sung by Mika Singh.
 Later the song was recreated again by Mika Singh for the 2020s film Indoo Ki Jawani, as "Hasina Pagal Deewani", sung by Mika Singh and Asees Kaur.